CyrusOfEden/llegos/README.md

 ## Generative Networks

 llm_net also introduces the concept of Generative Networks, or GenNetworks.
+GenNetworks provide a way to pass events up the agent network without having to pass intermediate results up manually at every level.

 A GenNetwork a higher-level structure that represents a network of GenAgents.
 A GenNetwork is a multi-graph where nodes represent GenAgents and edges point to other GenAgents listening to emitted Messages.
 This EventEmitter edge forms a communication channel, where an emitted Message is received by a listening GenAgent.
 This graph-based structure supports a broad spectrum of multi-agent architectures, from simple linear flows to complex network interactions.

-GenNetworks handle the distribution of messages within the network, ensuring that each message reaches its intended recipient.
-When a message is sent within a GenNetwork, it is automatically propagated to the appropriate agents based on the network's configuration.

 Moreover, GenNetworks provide a context for the agents they contain.
-This is particularly valuable in more complex scenarios where an agent's behavior might depend on its network context.
+This is particularly valuable in more complex scenarios where an agent's behavior might depend on its network context, say, by providing a directory of other agents.
 GenAgents can leverage their GenNetwork during message propagation.
 This enables more sophisticated interactions and cooperation between agents.

 A key advantage of using GenNetworks is that it allows for encapsulation and modularity.
 You can design individual GenAgents with specific behaviors and then compose them into larger, more complex GenNetworks.
 Since GenNetworks subclass GenAgents, you can compose GenNetworks within GenNetworks!
-This recursive ability makes it easier to build complex multi-agent systems.
+This recursive ability makes it easier to build deep multi-agent systems.
 In essence, GenNetworks act as a scaffolding for the structure of your multi-agent systems.

 GenNetworks can be used to model:

-1. Multi-Agent Coordination: Multiple agents coordinate to solve a problem, with each agent handling a different part of the problem.
+1. **Multi-Agent Coordination:** Multiple agents coordinate to solve a problem, with each agent handling a different part of the problem.
-2. Agent Hierarchy: Agents are organized into a hierarchy, with some agents directing the actions of others.
+2. **Agent Hierarchy:** Agents are organized into a hierarchy, with some agents directing the actions of others.
-3. Feedback Loop: Agents form a feedback loop, where the output of one agent feeds into the input of another, and so on.
+3. **Feedback Loop:** Agents form a feedback loop, where the output of one agent feeds into the input of another, and so on.
-4. Distributed System: A complex system where tasks are distributed among multiple agents, and the results are collected and combined by another agent.
+4. **Distributed System:** A complex system where tasks are distributed among multiple agents, and the results are collected and combined by another agent.
-5. Concurrent Processing: A system where multiple agents are processing tasks concurrently, showcasing the asynchrony capabilities of the GenNetwork.

 ## Examples & Quick-Start

 [examples/quickstart.py](./examples/quickstart.py) shows how GenAgent composes openai.ChatCompletion and agent state.
 If you're familiar with Langchain or other agent frameworks, then think of GenAgent as the agent that uses different sub-agents to accomplish a variety of tasks.

 An example of a more complex interaction can be found in [examples/contract_net.py](./examples/contract_net.py), where a Manager agents receives a task, calls for proposals from a group of Contractors, reviews them, ultimately accepting one to delegate the task to.

 ## Future Work